Configure a Webcam

 formatstringOptionalThe camera image format, used with video_path to find the camera.
 See Using format.

 width_pxintOptionalThe camera image width in pixels, used with video_path to find a camera with this resolution.
+Negative values are silently ignored and result in the default being used.

 Default: Closest possible value to 480

 height_pxintOptionalThe camera image height in pixels, used with video_path to find a camera with this resolution.
+Negative values are silently ignored and result in the default being used.

 Default: Closest possible value to 640